leoninew/PomeloCli/README_en.md

 }
 ```

 To make plugin works, we also need to add dependencies to the nupkg file while packaging.
-This requires update the csproj add package parts as [SamplePlugin.csproj](docs/sample/4-sample-plugin/SamplePlugin.csproj)，Which could found at [How to include package reference files in your nuget](https://til.cazzulino.com/msbuild/how-to-include-package-reference-files-in-your-nuget-package)
+This requires update the csproj add package parts as [docs/sample/4-sample-plugin/SamplePlugin.csproj](docs/sample/4-sample-plugin/SamplePlugin.csproj)，Which could found at [How to include package reference files in your nuget](https://til.cazzulino.com/msbuild/how-to-include-package-reference-files-in-your-nuget-package)

 ### Build a private nuget service

-In order to host our tools and plugins, we use [BaGet] (https://github.com/loic-sharma/ BaGet) to build a lightweight nuget service.
+In order to host our tools and plugins, we use [BaGet](https://github.com/loic-sharma/BaGet) to build a lightweight nuget service.

 ```yaml
 version: "3.3"